A strategy to solve the housing crisis

 • Initiatives and partnerships across sectors to build connections, voice and influence of people with experience of housing need or strengthen policy and practice.

-• Focused support for organisations working to strengthen transparency and safety and tackle lawlessness and financialisation in the housing market.
+• Focused support for organisations working to strengthen transparency and safety and tackle lawlessness and a profit-driven housing market.

-• Looking upstream and long-term in a targeted way, at the planning system, environmental impacts, including retrofit and alternatives to the current system.
+• Looking at the future of the planning system, including alternatives to the current system, environmental impacts and retrofitting.

 Ready to apply for funding under this goal?